Agda-zh/PLFA-zh/src/plfa/part1/Relations.lagda.md

 Less frivolously, if you ever bump into a relation while reading a technical paper, this gives you a way to orient yourself, by checking whether or not it is a preorder, partial order, or total order.
-A careful author will often call out these properties---or their lack---for instance by saying that a newly introduced relation is a partial order but not a total order.
+A careful author will often call out these properties-or their lack-for instance by saying that a newly introduced relation is a partial order but not a total order.
 -->